God's Judgment on False Teachers: Certainty and Deliverance

 Peter proves from God's past acts that the Lord unfailingly judges rebellion and preserves the godly, so the church must not doubt that false teachers, sensual rebels, and all who despise rightful authority will face certain punishment, while those who belong to God will be known, preserved, and finally delivered by Him.

-4 For if God didn’t spare angels when they sinned, but cast them down to Tartarus, and committed them to pits of darkness to be reserved for judgment;
+4 For if God did not spare the angels when they sinned, but cast them deep into hell, placing them in chains of darkness to be held for judgment;

-8 (for that righteous man dwelling among them was tormented in his righteous soul from day to day with seeing and hearing lawless deeds):
+8 (for that righteous man, living among them day after day, was tormented in his righteous soul by the lawless deeds he saw and heard)—

-9 the Lord knows how to deliver the godly out of temptation and to keep the unrighteous under punishment for the day of judgment,
+9 if all this is so, then the Lord knows how to rescue the godly from trials and to hold the unrighteous for punishment on the day of judgment.

 Peter proves from God's past acts that the Lord unfailingly judges rebellion and preserves the godly, so the church must not doubt that false teachers, sensual rebels, and all who despise rightful authority will face certain punishment, while those who belong to God will be known, preserved, and finally delivered by Him.